ccantwell/uknnss-benchmark-dolfinx/README.md

 (32/64).
 The maximum `ndofs` will be determined by the GPU memory size, but should be at least 100 million.

-## Status

-Stable

-## Maintainers

-- Chris Richardson
-- Garth Wells

-**Important:** Please do not contact the benchmark maintainers directly with any questions.
-All questions on the benchmark must be submitted via the procurement response mechanism.

 ## Software

 [https://github.com/ukri-bench/benchmark-dolfinx](https://github.com/ukri-bench/benchmark-dolfinx)